 “You’ll be welcomed to the Saddle Sore Ranch with a “moo” from the dozen or so cows roaming the area with their calves.
 The property lies next to BLM land with curious cattle ranging freely – they came over to the site upon our arrival to see who the newcomers were.
-Saddle Sore Ranch is a great place to celebrate with a group…” ~ Kristen, via Hipcamp.
+Saddle Sore Ranch is a great place to celebrate with a group…” ~ Kristen.

-There is plenty of tent camping, and also a separate RV area on the east side.
-No hookups, but generators are welcomed.
-Cage parking is available on the west side.
-Tent camping is on the north side.
+There is plenty of tent camping all over the property, and also a separate RV area.
+Our only “hookups” are between consenting adults, but generators are welcomed.
+Cage parking is available in some areas.
 The main area of “town” is for motorcycles only.
 Side-by-sides, golf carts and 4 wheelers are allowed in “town”, but may not park in the “Motorcycle Only Parking” areas.
-The main road on the property makes a big loop, with an “alley” traversing in the middle and running right behind the outdoor bar.

-When not in use for one of our events, use of the ranch is donated to organizations including the Boy Scouts Of America, St Jude’s Children’s Research Hospital and Big Brothers Big Sisters for any outtings or trips they would like to do.
-Furthermore, we support many veteran’s organizations, and donate use of the ranch to them for any events or fundraisers they wish to have.
+When not in use for one of our parties, use of the ranch is donated to organizations including the Boy Scouts Of America, St Jude’s Children’s Research Hospital and Big Brothers Big Sisters for any outtings or trips they would like to do.

 While at SSR, there are lots of things to do in the area.
 Shopping, restaurants, fast food, and nightlife can all be found in nearby Kingman or Laughlin.
 There is lots of great riding in the area for street bikes, cruisers and adventure bikes alike.
 Come ride the “Mohave Rattlesnake” with it’s 222 curves in under 10 miles.
 Adventure bike riders can come experience the Nevada BDR which starts just down the road from SSR in Oatman, AZ.